-LOAN RECEIVABLES (Continued) 25.
+25. LOAN RECEIVABLES (Continued)

-At the reporting date, the Group's loan receivables of HK\$10,475,000 (2021: HK\$4,434,000) which arise from co-investment (as mentioned in note 22), are unsecured and denominated in United States Dollars and has no fixed repayment terms.
-Whereas, the loan receivables that arise from asset-based financing which are denominated in United States Dollars and secured by collaterals provided by the borrowers, and are repayable with fixed terms agreed with the borrowers, were early repaid in full by the borrowers during the year and such repayments led to a decrease in loan receivables.
-At the reporting date, no loan receivables arise from asset-based financing (2021: HK\$67,607,000) was recorded.
+At the reporting date, the Group's loan receivables of HK\$12,304,000 (2022: HK\$10,475,000) arise from Co-investment (as mentioned in note 22), are unsecured and denominated in United States Dollars and has no fixed repayment terms.

-At the reporting date, the loan receivables have been reviewed by management to assess impairment allowances which are based on the evaluation of current creditworthiness, collection statistics and the net asset value of the co-investment, and are not considered as impaired.
+At the reporting date, the loan receivables have been reviewed by management to assess impairment allowances which are based on the evaluation of current creditworthiness, collection statistics and the net asset value of the Co-investment, and are not considered as impaired.
 The carrying amount of the loan receivables is considered to be a reasonable approximation of its fair value.